WHAT ARE CLINICAL STUDIES?

 ONGOING TRIALS

-Our projects aim to improve patient diagnosis and treatment by testing and
+Projects that aim to improve diagnosis and treatment for people with Parkinson’s disease by testing and

 developing clinical biomarkers and novel treatments.